digg1228/PortfolioS25/README.md

 ## Introduction:
 In this portfolio you will find examples of the following:
-- Scenario based Incident Report
+- Scenario based Incident Report Analysis
 - Scenario based TCPDUMP Log
 - IAM User Audit